Foreseerr/TScale/README.md

 # Distributed training of 1.5B model on consumer GPU

 By using inexpensive GPUs and async distributed mode TScale trains LLMs fast and affordable.
-Log loss for the 1.5B model trained on fineweb-edu for 2 days and $500 on several spot instance with 4090:
+Log loss for the 1.5B model trained on fineweb-edu for 2 days and $500 on several spot instances with 4090:
 ![Nice train loss graph](/img/fed_hellaswag.png)

 # Training your own 1T model at home